-For many new entrants to the solar market, coming up with the best solar design for a homeowner is a daunting process.
+For many new entrants to the solar industry, coming up with the best solar design for a homeowner is a daunting process.
 You have to take into account environmental conditions like the site location, available roof area, and shading considerations.
 You also have to make sure you have the right number and combination of modules and inverters to hit your energy target.
-Try doing all of this live, at the kitchen table in front of a homeowner, and it can be a nightmare.
+Try doing all of this live at the kitchen table in front of a homeowner and it can be a nightmare.

 But what if this fundamental question in solar design—“What is the best system design to meet a customer’s goals?”—could be answered by a computer?

 Not only could you ensure consistently optimal designs for customers, but hours of design time and associated costs could be saved.
 Beyond the benefits for individual designers and companies, this kind of automated design could dramatically reduce the cost of solar, making sustainable solar energy available to more people.

 Figure 1: Comparison of an 80% energy offset solar design created by Aurora’s AutoDesigner (left) and one created by a human designer (right).1 Note that in the AutoDesigner’s arrangement, no module was placed near the roof obstruction, and that in the human design there are two isolated (“islanded”) modules and a module that overlaps with a ridge.

 Solving these pressing needs in the solar industry was at the forefront of our minds, when Aurora set about developing the “AutoDesigner”—to make it possible to find the best solar design with just the click of a button.
 Nothing like this had ever been done before, however, and the scope of the challenge was vast.

 Given all the design variables, the number of possible designs for a site is often upwards of one quadrillion.
 To put this into perspective, if a human could evaluate a design per second, it would take them over four hundred thousand lifetimes to get through them all!